 Departmental policy stresses the provision of extra support for young staff.
 New recruits are integrated into the research environment of the department by allocation of a mentor, the University's appraisal system, a reduction of in the teaching load of probationary staff, and involvement in the running of the department's research activities (e.g. seminar series or co-organising a workshop, co-supervising MSc and PhD students).
 The Department minimises the administrative load and provides funds for start-up, travel and conferences.
 Our outstanding record for rapid promotion of young staff testifies to the quality of our support.

-The postgraduate community (over 150, about 60% non-UK) includes over 90 Mathematics PhD students, many funded by the Department's EPSRC DTA grant or on research grants.
-We have a Centre for Doctoral Training, MASDOC, funded by the EPSRC (jointly with the Department of Statistics) which funds 10 PhD students per year in Applied Mathematics and Statistics.
-An increasing number of PhD students are attached to one of the other Warwick Doctoral Training Centres (Mathematics for Real-World Systems, Molecular Analytical Science Centre) which are co-supervised in another Department.
+The postgraduate community (over 150, about 60% non-UK) includes over 90 Mathematics PhD students, many funded by the Department's EPSRC DTA grant or on research grants, with the basic structure of a 4 year PhD.
+We have a Centre for Doctoral Training, the Mathematics of Real-World Systems (MathSys), funded by the EPSRC, (jointly with the Department of Statistics) which funds 10 PhD students per year in Applied Mathematics and Statistics.
+An increasing number of PhD students are attached to one of the other Warwick Doctoral Training Centres (the majority with Heterogeneous Systems (HETSYS)) which are co-supervised in another Department.
 Since September 2007, Warwick participates with 4 other universities (Bath, Bristol, Imperial, Oxford) in an EPSRC funded Mathematics Training Course Centre delivering 20 PhD-level Maths courses to students in all 5 universities and beyond.
 In addition, each year there are approximately 50 Financial Mathematics MSc students and approximately 10 Mathematics and MIR@W MSc students.
 Supporting our postgraduate students is considered to be a vital element in our research strategy.

 The Department currently has more than 900 undergraduate students on three and four year courses.
 The undergraduate curriculum is distinguished by the combination of flexibility (students can take a very broad range of options from across the University) with a mathematical curriculum that is both broad and deep.
 There are both three year (BSc) and four year (MMath) courses: the four year MMath course is designed to enable more able students to study mathematics to a higher level.
 The Department runs joint degrees with Philosophy, Economics and Business Studies and is a key contributor to the Discrete Mathematics degree (based in Computer Science), Mathematics and Physics degree (based in Physics) and the (M)MORSE degrees (based in Statistics).